The Helen Roll Charity

 Reapplication Policy

 The charity does not publish an explicit reapplication policy.
 However, given the annual application cycle and fixed deadline structure, unsuccessful applicants may reasonably apply again in subsequent years.
-The long-term relationships with existing grantees suggest that once funded, organizations have a strong likelihood of continued support if they reapply.
+The long-term relationships with existing grantees suggest that once funded, organisations have a strong likelihood of continued support if they reapply.

 Application Success Factors